Seniors' guide to energy saving

 Appliances account for up to 30 per cent of your home energy use, so the type of appliances you choose and the way you use them makes a big difference to your energy consumption and bills.
 Try our top tips, then follow the links for more detailed advice:

 - Purchase energy-efficient appliances.
 If you're in the market for a new appliance, consider purchasing an energy-efficient model.
+The Good Shepherd Microfinance No Interest Loan Scheme (NILS) can assist you in purchasing new energy and water-efficient appliances.
 Running costs can add up to more than the purchase price over the life of the product.
 You can use the Energy Rating Label to help determine how energy-efficient a particular appliance is—the more stars the more energy and money you can save.

 - Compare appliances.
 By visiting the Energy Rating website, or downloading the Energy Rating App to your smart-phone, you can compare the running costs of star-rated household appliances and add up the real cost of purchasing a particular model before or even while you shop.
 An efficient (high star-rated) model can cost a little more, but choosing a cheaper less efficient product could end up costing you much more in the long run through expensive energy bills.